How a Bootcamp Can Boost Your Career

 To get the most out of a coding bootcamp, it’s important to know what these programs offer, how to choose a program that’s right for you, and how to maximize your chances of getting hired once you graduate.
 Here’s what you need to know.

 Before you even consider a bootcamp, the most important information to acquire is a bit of self-knowledge.
 What, exactly, are you hoping to get out of the program––a better job, an entirely new career, new opportunities?

 This is all the more important if you’ve never held a technical role before.
 Many skilled programmers are self-taught; others have degrees in their field.
-But what they all have in common is passion for their job.
+But what they all have in common is a passion for their job.
 If you’re not sure whether you’ll love being a developer, engineer, data scientist, etc., it may be better to start off by taking one class, to get your feet wet, before jumping into a bigger commitment.

-Remember: finding the right career isn’t just about occupational outlook and pay.
+Remember: finding the right career isn’t just about the occupational outlook and pay.
 Fit is the most important part.

 If you’ve done your soul-searching and determined that a tech career is right for you, a bootcamp might be the perfect way to break into your chosen field.
 Depending on your career goals, bootcamps can help you: